 <h2 id="other-scientific-discoveries">Other Scientific Discoveries</h2>

-<p>Timeskipping to 1689, Huygens decided to meet the other great English contemporary of his time.
-Isaac Newton.
-They debated about the well known wave vs. particle theory of light.
-Newton was a firm believer in the theory that light traveled in packets and Huygens believed that light traveled in waves.
-Most people backed up Newton, mostly because of his fame and education.
-Don’t get me wrong though, Huygens theory was recognized and integrated into the theory of light that we know today.
-Although, it took a little more then a century for that to happen.</p>
+<p>Fast forward to 1689: Huygens traveled to England to meet the great Isaac Newton.
+The two debated the famous wave vs. particle theory of light.
+Newton firmly believed light traveled in particles; Huygens argued it traveled in waves.
+Most people sided with Newton, largely due to his towering reputation.
+That said, Huygens’ wave theory was eventually recognized and incorporated into our modern understanding of light — it just took a little over a century for that to happen.</p>

 <h2 id="huygens-synchronzing-pendulums">Huygen’s Synchronzing Pendulums</h2>

-<p>Anyway, this brought up a whole set of questions.
-Like, how did the pendulums synchronize?
-Or, what factors affect the rate of synchronization?
-Some of these are answered, and some aren’t.
-300 years later, there’s much research to be done.</p>
+<p>The observation raised a fascinating set of questions: how do the pendulums synchronize?
+What factors affect the rate?
+Some of these have since been answered — but 300 years later, there’s still plenty of research left to be done.</p>

 <h2 id="further-research">Further Research</h2>

-<p>I was incredibly fascinated by Huygen’s ideas and decided to do some physics research around this.
-In fact, you can actually find my research write up on my website which is currently under peer review right now.
-On that page, I’m planning on posting more documents from math research at my local university, so be sure to look out!</p>
+<p>I was so fascinated by Huygens’ ideas that I decided to do some physics research of my own around this topic.
+You can find my research write-up on my website — it’s currently under peer review.
+I’m also planning to post more documents from my math research there, so stay tuned!</p>

 <h2 id="final-thoughts">Final Thoughts</h2>